 - 1. Becoming excessively intoxicated, regardless of age; - 2.
 Participating in or sponsoring drinking games or drinking contests: - 3.
-Use, possession or serving of alcoholic beverages in any nonresidential University-owned and operated property.

-The only exception to this policy is The Inn at DePauw and

-- events that have gone through the appropriate approval process through the Vice President of Student Affairs. - 4.
-Consuming alcohol outdoors in the vicinity of any University-owned property or Greek living unit.
-Tailgating is allowed at home football games and must adhere to all guidelines outlined by the Athletic Department Tailgating Guidelines.
-Designated areas of The Inn at DePauw are an exception to this policy. - Consuming alcohol in the common areas of University residence halls that house first-year and/or sophomore students. - 6.
+Use, possession or serving of alcoholic beverages in any nonresidential university-owned and operated property.
+The only exception to this policy is The Inn at DePauw and events that have gone through the appropriate approval process through the vice president for student affairs. - 4.
+Consuming alcohol outdoors in the vicinity of any university-owned property or Greek living unit.
+Tailgating is allowed at home football games and must adhere to all guidelines outlined by the athletic department tailgating

+- guidelines.
+Designated areas of The Inn at DePauw are an exception to this policy. - 5.
+Consuming alcohol in the common areas of university residence halls that house first-year and/or sophomore students. - 6.
 Behavior involving alcohol that places themselves or others at risk or otherwise contradicts the philosophy of this policy. - 7.
 Hosting events involving alcohol that do not adhere to the expectations. - 8.
-First year students may attend events involving alcohol after Fall Break; the specific date will be communicated each year by the Director of Campus Activities and Fraternity and Sorority Life.
+First-year students may attend events involving alcohol after fall break; the specific date will be communicated each year by the director of campus activities and fraternity and sorority life.
 Students in attendance at events with alcohol must abide by the policies listed within the Student Handbook.